karlfl/MyBlog/content/posts/Programming-Netduino-in-Arduino.md

 The Netduino 2 board is built with a standard Arduino Uno compatable footprint.
 It has a 25Mhz clock crystal, [USB OTG](https://en.wikipedia.org/wiki/USB_On-The-Go) support, power LED, user-programmable blue LED, user/boot button, 6 Analog pins, and 13-15 digital pins.
 If you take a look at the [Schematic](/Schematic_N2_20Dec16.pdf), you'll find the microcontroller is the [STM23F205RFT6](https://www.st.com/en/microcontrollers-microprocessors/stm32f205rf.html), a high-performance ARM&reg; Cortex&reg;-M2 32-bit processor manufactured by STMicroelectronics with a [10 year longevity committment](https://www.st.com/content/st_com/en/support/resources/product-longevity.html#10-year-longevity).
 Which means they'll support it until at least 2035.
 Nice to know this board is far from being obsolete.
 If you're interested you can read more about this chip in it's [datasheet](https://www.st.com/resource/en/datasheet/stm32f205rb.pdf).

-When [Wilderness Labs LLC](https://www.wildernesslabs.co) designed this board they knew users would want to keep their .Net firmware up to date, so they configured it to allow you to put it into bootloader mode.
-That also means you can load you're own firmware and use all of the tools in the [STMCube ecosystem](https://www.st.com/content/st_com/en/ecosystems/stm32cube-ecosystem.html) to program this device (more details on that in future posts).
+When [Wilderness Labs LLC](https://www.wildernesslabs.co) (a.k.a.
+Secret Labs) designed this board they knew users would want to keep their .Net firmware up to date, so they set it up to with a firmware update (bootloader or DFU - Device Firmware Update) mode.
+That means you can upload you're own firmware and use all of the tools in the [STMCube ecosystem](https://www.st.com/content/st_com/en/ecosystems/stm32cube-ecosystem.html) to program this device (more details on that in future posts).
 But, whats even more intriguing is that you can use the [STM32duino](https://github.com/stm32duino) board support package to enable the Arduino IDE to recognize, program and possibly even debug this board.
 Wow!
-I have to admit I really didn't think that was possible.
+I have to admit I didn't think that was possible.
 Before I tried this, I thought this board would only handle development using .Net MF development.
-Well, hold on, we're on our way to bending time and space.

-# Arduino Assistance from ST
+# Arduino Tools from ST

 STMicroelectronics manages a [Github organization called STM32duino](https://github.com/stm32duino) with open source repositories containing the Arduino board support files and tools for their chipsets.
-Even though it's not officially supported by ST, there's a community based [STM32duino support forum](https://www.stm32duino.com/) you can use to connect with other STM32duino users and troubleshoot issues.
+Even though it's not under the official ST support, there's a community based [STM32duino support forum](https://www.stm32duino.com/) that can connect you STM32duino users who can assist you and help troubleshoot issues.

 # Setting up the Arduino IDE
 1. Install the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html)